Questions?

 Applicability

-This policy applies to all university students, faculty, administrative and staff employees, volunteers, representatives, and campus visitors.
+This policy applies to all university students, faculty, staff, volunteers, representatives, and campus visitors.

 Policy Owner